-- Red (RT index is 1.25 or higher) travel restricted, visiting private homes not allowed, schools remain closed.
-In the event of a Red zone, JFRC learning will move to an online modality.
+Red (RT index is 1.25 or higher) travel restricted, visiting private homes not allowed, schools remain closed.

 SELF-MONITORING, QUARANTINE & ISOLATION AT THE JFRC

-- Wearing a face covering in public spaces at the JFRC (including the dining room, hallways, offices, classrooms, and library), unless engaged in exercise or eating a meal.
+Wear a certified mask N95 (US) FFP2 (Europe) or a medical mask in all public spaces at the JFRC (including the dining room, hallways, offices, classrooms, and library), unless eating a meal.

-If the JFRC doctor is not readily available and a student is experiencing severe COVID symptoms – mainly fever, persistent dry cough and, especially, difficulty breathing, then he/she should go to the Emergency Room at the nearest hospital.
-Medical professionals and hospital staff will test the student if they think the case warrants it.
-The JFRC Assistant Resident Director (ARD) who lives in the Residence Hall, in consultation with Elisa Ascione, the Assistant Director for Student Life, are available to assist in this process.
+If a student is experiencing severe COVID symptoms – mainly fever, persistent dry cough and, especially, difficulty breathing, then they should contact Dr. Andrea Guerriero.
+If the JFRC doctor is not readily available, then they are to call the emergency number.
+The JFRC Assistant Resident Director (ARD) who lives in the Residence Hall, in consultation with the Assistant Director for Student Life, will consult with the individual to secure medical attention.

 PROTECTIVE SUPPLIES & JFRC CLEANING PROTOCOL

-In addition to asking participants to wash their hands before meals, after using the bathroom or touching public surfaces, hand sanitizer will be available in common areas, such as the dining room, classrooms, lounge spaces, and computer labs.
+In addition to asking participants to wash their hands before meals, after using the bathroom or touching public surfaces, hand sanitizer will be available all over campus and in common areas, such as the dining room, classrooms, lounge spaces, and computer labs.

-Additionally, The Residence Hall staff will be cleaning the dining hall tables, chairs, doorknobs, handbars and the landing place where plates are set after each meal.
+The Residence Hall staff will be cleaning the dining hall tables, chairs, doorknobs, handbars and the landing place where plates are set after each meal.
 Similarly, the public restrooms at the JFRC will be cleaned daily.
-Students are asked to clean their rooms and bathrooms at least once a week.
-Cleaning supplies and disinfectants are available and can be requested at the JFRC porter’s desk.

 SOCIAL DISTANCING AT THE JFRC

-Students will either live in a single room or will share a room with a fellow JFRC student.
+Students will share a room with a fellow JFRC student

-- Laundry Facility are available in the residence hall
+Laundry Facility is available in the residence hall.

 Dining Room and Mealtimes